Sierra-Alpha/desert/readme.md

-already mentioned to have a similar environment across machines of differeing OS's, perhaps you could set up a dev server that you can access from anywhere in the world or even have a cloud server running that you remote into to do all your dev work on, right there next to you're deployed web service...
+already mentioned to have a similar environment across machines of differeing OS's, perhaps you could set up a dev server that you can access from anywhere in the world or even have a cloud server running that you remote into to do all your dev work on, right there next to you're deployed web service, imagine that a cloud dev environment that you could use wherever you have internet.

 ## Features

-As `kainga` stands there are a few features, the emacs/spacemacs setup as mentioned above, an xterm terminal, but you could add a browser such as firefox to complete the environment, there is no window manager, but it uses `alttab` for switching between windows and `GNU Stow` to help keep track of dotfiles, I
+As `kainga` stands there are a few features, using Xvnc as the Xserver and the VNC server as provided by the package tigervnc-standalone-server in the debian repositories the emacs/spacemacs setup as mentioned above, an xterm terminal, but you could add a browser such as firefox to complete the environment, there is no window manager, but it uses `alttab` for switching between windows and `GNU Stow` to help keep track of dotfiles, I